croquet/croquet/historic/sdk/tutorials/1_3_multiuser_chat.md

 There are four things we will learn here:

-1. How to use the `"client-enter"` and `"client-exit"` events to keep track of users.
+1. How to use the `"view-join"` and `"view-exit"` events to keep track of users.
 2. How to directly access the model from the view without breaking synchronization.
 3. How to use the view's user Id to get user-specific information out of the model.
 4. How to use the replicated `random()` function in the model.

 ## Simple Chat Model

 Our Croquet application uses a single Model subclass named `ChatModel`.
-It does two things: It listens for `"newPost"` events coming from a view, and it listens for `"user-enter"` and `"user-exit"` events coming from the reflector itself.
+It does two things: It listens for `"newPost"` events coming from the local view, and it listens for `"view-join"` and `"view-exit"` events coming from the reflector itself.

-A `"newPost"` event is sent by the view when the user enters a message.
-The event is reflected to all clients in the session.
-Each client's model adds it to its chat history, and informs its local view to update its display.
+A `"newPost"` event is sent by the local view when the user enters a message.
+The event is reflected to all users in the session.
+Each user's model adds it to its chat history, and informs its local view to update its display.

-The `"client-enter"` and `"client-exit"` are system-generated events.
+The `"view-join"` and `"view-exit"` are system-generated events.
 They don't originate inside your application.
 They come from the Teatime system itself.
-When a new client joins a session, a `"client-enter"` event is sent to everyone in the session (including the client who just joined).
-Similiarly, whenever a client leaves, a `"client-exit"` event is sent.
-(The client who just left will not get this event because they are already gone!)
+When a new user joins a session, a `"view-join"` event is sent to everyone in the session (including the user who just joined).
+Similiarly, whenever a user leaves, a `"view-exit"` event is sent.
+(The user who just left will not get this event because they are already gone!)

 ## ChatModel.init()